-- the performance characteristics of our assets; - crude oil and natural gas production levels; - the size of the crude oil and natural gas reserves; - projections of market prices and costs and supply and demand for crude oil and natural gas; - expectations with respect to pipeline capacity in northwest Alberta and western Canada generally; - expectations regarding the ability to raise capital and to continually add to reserves through acquisitions and development; - the Corporation's proposed capital expenditure program for 2016, including the estimated amount of capital expenditures; and the focus of the Corporation's capital expenditures and operations, including the Corporation's drilling and facility expansion plans and its ability to maintain and increase production to the levels disclosed herein: - anticipated operational results for the year ended December 31, 2016, including, but not limited to, anticipated production levels and commodity mix, capital expenditures, operating costs and cash costs; - drilling and future development plans for the Corporation's assets, including the anticipated timing thereof; - estimated timing of capital expenditures; - targeted production at Glacier and the anticipated timing of achievement of such targets; - timing of development of undeveloped reserves; - future abandonment and reclamation costs; - the Corporation's hedging activities: - tax horizons and treatment under governmental regulatory regimes and tax laws; - terms of the Credit Facilities, including the effect of revisions or changes in reserve estimates and commodity prices on the borrowing base of the Credit Facilities; - capital expenditures programs; and - closing of the Offering.
+- the performance characteristics of our assets; - crude oil and natural gas production levels; - the size of the crude oil and natural gas reserves; - projections of market prices and costs and supply and demand for crude oil and natural gas; - expectations with respect to pipeline capacity in northwest Alberta and western Canada generally; - expectations regarding the ability to raise capital and to continually add to reserves through acquisitions and development; - the Corporation's proposed capital expenditure program for 2017, including the estimated amount of capital expenditures; and the focus of the Corporation's capital expenditures and operations, including the Corporation's drilling and facility expansion plans and its ability to maintain and increase production to the levels disclosed herein: - drilling and future development plans for the Corporation's assets, including the anticipated timing thereof and estimated production therefrom and capital expenditures related thereto; - estimated timing of capital expenditures; - targeted production at Glacier and the anticipated timing of achievement of such targets; - timing of development of undeveloped reserves; - future abandonment and reclamation costs; - the Corporation's hedging activities; - tax horizons and treatment under governmental regulatory regimes and tax laws; - terms of the Credit Facilities, including the effect of revisions or changes in reserve estimates and commodity prices on the borrowing base of the Credit Facilities; and - capital expenditures programs.

-Statements relating to "reserves" or "resources" are deemed to be forward-looking statements, as they involve the implied assessment, based on certain estimates and assumptions, that the reserves and resources described can be profitably produced in the future.
+Statements relating to "reserves" are deemed to be forward-looking statements, as they involve the implied assessment, based on certain estimates and assumptions, that the reserves described can be profitably produced in the future.
 Readers are cautioned that the foregoing lists of factors are not exhaustive.
 The forward looking statements contained in this annual information form are expressly qualified by this cautionary statement.